lfr-solution-desk/gradle-configs/src/gradle/sonar/README.md

 ## Customizations

-These are just some basic examples, details can be found in the SonarScanner docs:
+These are just some basic examples, full details can be found in the SonarScanner docs:
 * https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-gradle/
 * https://github.com/SonarSource/sonar-scanner-gradle